eead-csic-compbio/allopolyploids/README_Brachy.md

 do perl scripts/_check_diploids.pl $FILE;
 done > diploids.log
 ```
-The tool also create the pruned treer files (trees with only diploid species).
-These files can be save in the empty folder 03_iqtree_treefiles/rooted_pruned_trees if you want to review them.
+The tool also create the pruned tree files (trees with only diploid species.
+Not save in this example).

 **Note:** There are 1924 pruned trees (and 1925 rooted trees) because one tree show the error "Calling node's branch length will be zero (set -FORCE to force)--exiting".
 This file starts with "12615"